-A portion of the drainage ditch considered waters of the State is located in the proposed Building 100 and Building 100 parking lot area.
-VA would design Building 100 and its parking lots with a buffer of undeveloped land along the drainage ditch to avoid encroaching on waters of the State.
-Water that flows from the state-regulated portion of the drainage ditch would likely be diverted from its current manmade path to facilitate construction and future maintenance, but would continue to be managed through the VAMC stormwater management system.
+A portion of the drainage ditch considered potential waters of the State is located in the proposed Building 100 and Building 100 parking lot area.
+Unless subsequently determined that this drainage is not waters of the State, VA intends to design and construct Building 100 and its parking lots with a buffer of undeveloped land along the drainage ditch to avoid any encroaching on waters of the State.
+Water that flows from the potential state-regulated portion of the drainage ditch would likely be diverted from its current manmade path to facilitate construction and future maintenance, but would continue to be managed through the VAMC stormwater management system.